rocky-linux/documentation/docs/books/markchad/editor.md

 #### Dictionary management

-To enter a word marked as correct in the dictionary, simply place the cursor in the word and type ++"z"+"g"++ (*good*), and the word in the buffer, and in future documents, will no longer be underlined to indicate an error.
+To enter a word marked as correct in the dictionary, simply place the cursor in the word and type ++"z"+"g"++ (*good*), and the word in the buffer, and in future documents, will no longer show as an error.
 Similarly to mark something as incorrect you use, again positioned on the word, the combination ++"z"+"w"++ (*wrong*).
-For an overview of the available commands you can refer to this [help section](https://neovim.io/doc/user/spell.html#_1.-quick-start) of Neovim.
+For an overview of the available commands, refer to this [help section](https://neovim.io/doc/user/spell.html#_1.-quick-start) of Neovim.